eoconsulting/stock_move_ext/README.md

 Stock Move Extension features:

  * Allow users to delete stock move when state != draft.
+ * Fix the update of min/max date and expected date in calendar view of Stock Picking
  * Currently in development ...

 Only tested with *OpenERP v6.1*.